aptech/docs/docs/CR-sumr.rst

     :param x:
     :type x: NxK matrix or L-dimensional array where the last two dimensions are NxK

-    :returns: y (*TODO*), Nx1 vector or L-dimensional array where the last two dimensions are Nx1.
+    :returns: y (*Nx1 vector or L-dimensional array*) where the last two dimensions are Nx1.

 Examples
 ----------------